davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 *"How can you make a reliable computer service?” the presenter will ask in an innocent voice before continuing, “It may be difficult if you can’t trust anything and the entire concept of happiness is a lie designed by unseen overlords of [endless deceptive power](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf)."*
 </div>

-Working on distributed systems requires a kind of zen mindset.
-Your code depends on a platform made up of hardware and other people’s software, and that platform doesn’t work &mdash; at least, not always.
-After all, that’s kind of the point of SLAs: to set expectations of how much the service should work, how much of the time.
-And even then, systems fail to meet their SLAs all the time; even our reduced goals pan out to be unrealistic.
+Building distributed systems requires a kind of zen mindset.
+You build on a platform made up of hardware and other people’s software, and those things don’t work &mdash; not always, anyways.
+That’s kind of the point of SLAs: we need to set expectations of how much the service should work, how much of the time, because it won’t be working 100% of the time.
+And even then, reducing our reliability goals isn’t enough: systems are out of SLA all the time.

 And you know what?
-In spite of all that, we’re actually doing amazingly well on making platforms reliable.
+I still think we’re doing amazingly well on making systems reliable.

 A thought experiment: